 The Labor Select International Equity Portfolio seeks maximum long-term total return.

-The Portfolio will primarily invest in equity securities of companies that are organized, have a majority of their assets, or derive most of their operating income outside of the United States, and which, in the opinion of Mondrian Investment Partners Limited, the Portfolio’s sub-advisor (Sub-advisor), are undervalued at the time of purchase based on the rigorous fundamental analysis that the Sub-advisor employs.
+The Portfolio will primarily invest in equity securities of companies that are organized, have a majority of their assets, or derive most of their operating income outside of the United States, and which, in the opinion of the Portfolio’s portfolio managers, are undervalued at the time of purchase based on the rigorous fundamental analysis that the portfolio managers employ.
 In addition to following these quantitative guidelines, the Sub-advisor will select securities of issuers that present certain characteristics that are compatible or operate in accordance with certain investment policies or restrictions followed by organized labor.

-Under normal circumstances, the Portfolio will invest at least 80% of its net assets in equity securities (80% Policy).
+Under normal circumstances, the Portfolio will invest at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities (80% Policy).
 The Portfolio’s 80% Policy may be changed without shareholder approval.
 However, shareholders will be given notice at least 60 days prior to any such change.
 Under normal circumstances, the Portfolio will invest at least 40% of its total assets in securities of non-U.S. issuers.
 This policy is in addition to the 80% Policy.

 From time to time, the Portfolio may invest up to 30% of its net assets in securities of issuers in the commercial banking industry; to the extent the Portfolio invests 30% of its net assets in such securities, it may be slightly more sensitive to movement in the commercial banking industry.

-The Sub-advisor’s approach in selecting investments for the Portfolio is primarily quantitatively oriented to individual stock selection and is value driven.
-In selecting stocks for the Portfolio, the Sub-advisor identifies those stocks which we believe will provide the highest total return over a market cycle, taking into consideration the movement in the price of the individual security, the impact of currency adjustment on a U.S.-domiciled, dollar-based investor, and the investment guidelines described below.
-The Sub-advisor conducts extensive fundamental research on a global basis, and it is through this research effort that securities with the potential for maximum long-term total return are identified.
-The center of the fundamental research effort is a value oriented dividend discount methodology applied to individual securities and market analysis which isolates value across country boundaries.
-The Sub-advisor’s approach focuses on future anticipated dividends and discounts the value of those dividends back to what they would be worth if they were being paid today.
+The portfolio managers' approach in selecting investments for the Portfolio is primarily quantitatively oriented to individual stock selection and is value driven.
+In selecting stocks for the Portfolio, the portfolio managers identify those stocks that they believe will provide the highest total return over a market cycle, taking into consideration the movement in the price of the individual security, the impact of currency adjustment on a U.S.-domiciled, dollar-based investor, and the investment guidelines described below.
+The portfolio managers conduct extensive fundamental research on a global basis, and it is through this research effort that securities with the potential for maximum long-term total return are identified.
+The center of the fundamental research effort is a value-oriented dividend discount methodology applied to individual securities and market analysis that isolates value across country boundaries.
+The portfolio managers’ approach focuses on future anticipated dividends and discounts the value of those dividends back to what they would be worth if they were being paid today.
 Comparisons of the values of different possible investments are then made.

-Supplementing the Sub-advisor’s quantitative approach to stock selection, the Sub-advisor also attempts to follow certain qualitative investment guidelines which seek to identify issuers that present certain characteristics that are compatible or operate in accordance with certain investment policies or restrictions followed by organized labor.
+Supplementing the portfolio managers' quantitative approach to stock selection, the portfolio managers also attempt to follow certain qualitative investment guidelines that seek to identify issuers that present certain characteristics that are compatible or operate in accordance with certain investment policies or restrictions followed by organized labor.
 These qualitative investment guidelines include country screens, as well as additional issuer-specific criteria.
 The country screens require that the securities are of companies domiciled in those countries that are included in the MSCI EAFE (Europe, Australasia, and Far East) Index and Canada, as long as the country does not appear on any list of prohibited or boycotted nations of the AFL-CIO or certain other labor organizations.
 Nations that are currently in this Index include, among others, Japan, the United Kingdom, Germany, France, and the Netherlands.
-In addition, the Portfolio will tend to favor investment in issuers located in those countries that the Sub-advisor perceives as enjoying favorable relations with the United States.
-Pursuant to the Portfolio’s issuer-specific criteria, the Portfolio will: (1) invest only in companies which are publicly traded; (2) focus on companies that show, in the Sub-advisor’s opinion, evidence of pursuing fair labor practices; (3) focus on companies that have not been subject to penalties or tariffs imposed by applicable U.S. government agencies for unfair trade practices within the previous two years; and (4) not invest in initial public offerings.
+In addition, the Portfolio will tend to favor investments in issuers located in those countries that the portfolio managers perceive as enjoying favorable relations with the U.S. Pursuant to the Portfolio’s issuer-specific criteria, the Portfolio will: (1) invest only in companies that are publicly traded; (2) focus on companies that show, in the portfolio managers’ opinion, evidence of pursuing fair labor practices; (3) focus on companies that have not been subject to penalties or tariffs imposed by applicable U.S. government agencies for unfair trade practices within the previous two years; and (4) not invest in initial public offerings.
 Evidence of pursuing fair labor practices would include whether a company has demonstrated patterns of noncompliance with applicable labor or health and safety laws.
-The qualitative labor sensitivity factors that the Sub-advisor will utilize in selecting securities will vary over time, and will be solely in the Sub-advisor’s discretion.
+The qualitative labor sensitivity factors that the portfolio managers will utilize in selecting securities will vary over time, and will be solely in the portfolio managers’ discretion.

-The Sub-advisor does not normally intend to respond to short-term market fluctuations or to acquire securities for the purpose of short-term trading; however, the Sub-advisor may take advantage of short-term opportunities that are consistent with the Portfolio’s investment objective.
+The portfolio managers do not normally intend to respond to short-term market fluctuations or to acquire securities for the purpose of short-term trading; however, the portfolio managers may take advantage of short-term opportunities that are consistent with the Portfolio’s investment objective.
 It is anticipated that the annual turnover rate of the Portfolio, under normal circumstances, will generally not exceed 100%.

-Currency considerations carry a special risk for a portfolio of international securities, and the Sub-advisor uses a purchasing power parity approach to evaluate currency risk.
+Currency considerations carry a special risk for a portfolio of international securities, and the portfolio managers use a purchasing power parity approach to evaluate currency risk.
 In this regard, the Portfolio may actively carry out hedging activities, and may invest in forward foreign currency exchange contracts to hedge currency risks associated with the purchase of individual securities denominated in a particular currency.

 **In the aggregate across all Portfolios of the Delaware Pooled Trust.